mayraberrones94/Aprendizaje/README.md

 If we follow the same steps we did in the example from chapter 3, we know that any Z score value that is greater than two is approximatly significant at 5%, so we can discard the values of `sbp`, `obesity`, and `alcohol`.

-Now if we repeat the experiment with only the features that have significance, then we get the table 4.3 from the book.
+Now if we repeat the experiment with only the features that have significance, then we get Table 4.3 from the book.
 (For the complete code, refer to the notebook)

 |              | Coefficient  | Std.
 Error  | Z Score|
 |--------------|--------------|-------------|--------|